belbio/belws/content/_global/footer.md

 #disabled = true
 date = "2016-09-07"
 weight = 1200
-#background = ""
+background = "dark"

-menu_title = "Link Title"
+# menu_title = "Links"

 [asset]
   title = "Logo Title"
-  image = "logo.svg"
+  image = "belbio-logo-inverted-clear-800x478.png"
-  text = "Logo Subtext"
+  text = "BELbio Logo"
-  url = "#"
+  url = "/"
 +++

-#### Description Title

-Project description such as:
-Open source theme for your next project
-Provided by Okkur Labs
+#### Sponsored by BioDati, Inc

+Proudly sponsored by BioDati, Inc to support the excellent work of many people and companies and thousands of hours that have gone into developing BEL.